 In British Columbia, salmon are a keystone species that have immeasurable value as an ancient resource that have shaped the cultural identities and way of life for many First Nations in British Columbia.
 Salmon that migrate thousands of kilometers through our waterways shape our landscapes and provide nourishment to our ecosystems and ourselves.
 Salmon-Safe's holistic approach to urban and agriculture development links land and water management by focusing on salmon as key indicators of ecosystem health.

 There are more than 30 Salmon-Safe certified sites across British Columbia.
 These include farms, vineyards and urban sites.
 Because Salmon-Safe BC is a site-specific program, each of these sites has been evaluated by our site assessors, who have determined the optimal way each site can adhere to the Salmon-Safe Standards.
 The Salmon-Safe Standards guide the certification process and ensure that progressive actions are taken to conserve natural habitats and ecosystems.

 Salmon-Safe certification is available to municipalities, regional districts, developers, and other landowners in both the private & public sectors.
 The certification can apply to agriculture sites, parks & natural areas, college, university, or corporate campuses, and business sites & residential or commercial developments in urban, suburban & rural settings.
 Sites can be certified even if it has no watercourses on it.
 Salmon-Safe certification demonstrates leadership in land management and a commitment to supporting a healthier future for salmon and our waterways, which also means a healthier future for British Columbians.

-Salmon-Safe is a third-party certification program that recognizes responsible, eco-friendly management practices on agricultural and urban lands to protect Pacific salmon habitat and enhance water quality.
+Salmon-Safe is a third-party certification program that recognizes and rewards responsible, eco-friendly management practices that protect Pacific salmon habitat and enhance water quality on agricultural and urban lands.